squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 And this transformation is not an illusion.
 If you compile this example `.rc` file, it will get compiled as the predefined `RCDATA` resource type.
 So, what's going on here?

-Let's back up a bit and talk about [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [endianness](https://en.wikipedia.org/wiki/Endianness).
+Let's back up a bit and talk in a bit more detail about [UTF-16](https://en.wikipedia.org/wiki/UTF-16) and [endianness](https://en.wikipedia.org/wiki/Endianness).
 Since UTF-16 uses 2 bytes per code unit, it can be encoded either as little-endian (least-significant byte first) or big-endian (most-significant byte first).

 <div class="short-rc-and-result">